- View Offline

 - Scripting the controls

 - Configuring blend trees

 - Setting up generic rigs

-(music playing) Hi, I'm Sue Blackman.
-Welcome to animating characters with Mechanim in Unity 3D.
-We'll start by importing a few characters that were built in 3DSMax and then map their basic bone and muscle structure so they can be animated using clips from multiple sources.
+- [Voiceover] Hi, I'm Sue Blackman.
+Welcome to Animating Characters with Mecanim in Unity 3D.
+We'll start by importing a few characters that were built in 3DS Max, and then map their basic bone and muscle structure so they can be animated using clips from multiple sources.
 Next, we'll introduce animation controllers that contain the states, transitions, and input parameters which will allow you to activate and control different parts of your character's animation.
-We'll see how to use scripting to drive the characters with player input and also, orchestrate more complex movements like jumps.
+We'll see how to use scripting to drive the characters with player input, and, also, orchestrate more complex movements like jumps.

 We'll explore character interaction with objects within a game environment.
-And finally, we'll take a look at controlling appendages on characters that don't fit the standard humanoid form.
-Now let's get started with animating characters with Mecanim in Unity 3D.
+And, finally, we'll take a look at controlling appendages on characters that don't fit the standard humanoid form.
+Now, let's get started with Animating Characters with Mecanim in Unity 3D.